iMilnb/awstools/kriskross/README.md

 * Direct, own account access, by creating a cross acount role with the local account id
 * Child account, by enabling cross account access
 * Third party account using an external id
+* Third party account using an external id and MFA
 * Direct account access using [awscli][1] profiles

 All with or without MFA (while enabling MFA is highly recommanded).